We are crowdfunding our legal costs to stop the council cutting down the remaining trees on Armada Way.

 We say: We agree Luke.
 Why lose what we have as part of an irresponsible plan?

-How many species of tree are there at the moment?
+How many species of tree were there on Armada Way?

 • Amelanchier